Electric car home charging guide

 Some people choose to let their battery run down before charging it, while others plug it in every night so that they have a fully charged battery at the beginning of each day.
 When it comes to charging an electric vehicle, it’s best to do so whenever is convenient for you.

 Did you know - Electricity rates are usually cheaper at night meaning you could save money by charging at night instead of in the daytime.
-Many energy providers also have off-peak tariffs and it’s worth researching to find the best tariff available.
+Many energy providers have off-peak tariffs and it’s worth researching to find the best tariff available.
 Any EV home chargers sold since 30th June 2022 are set up to charge in off-peak hours by default (although this can be user-overridden), so you should be saving automatically.

-Don’t overcharge.
+Extending your vehicle's battery life.
 Only charging a battery to 80% is believed to extend the battery’s life.
 For this reason, most high-voltage batteries will only charge to 80% but will display 100% charge on the vehicle’s dashboard.
 Battery life for high-voltage batteries can also be extended by allowing the battery to fully discharge before recharging.

 Home charging kits